damiankorcz/Prism-Theme/README.md

 If you have any issues with the plugins mentioned above or would like another plugin to be supported by the theme [**Submit an Issue**](https://github.com/damiankorcz/Obsidian-Prism/issues) regarding it.

+## 📖 Documentation
+The theme has a fully encompassing Wiki, which includes additional detailed descriptions with images/GIFs of all Style Settings Options for Prism.
+This can be found in the [**Wiki**](https://github.com/damiankorcz/Prism-Theme/wiki) Section of this Repository.

 ##  🗺 Roadmap